kolplattformen/skolplattformen/README.md

 The implementation for the school platform Vklass.

+#### api-infomentor

+The implementation for the school platform Infomentor.

 #### api-skolplattformen

 By not having to worry about the complex nature of the official API, the app becomes light-weight. \